Table of Contents

 Booze

 The introvert's best friend?
 For most of my life I never thought about introversion one way or the other.
 It was just one of those psychological terms.
 Then in the mid to late 2010s articles about introversion started showing up in magazines and social media.
 Introverts' manifestos, self tests, care and feeding of introverts, all that.
 For a year or two it was hip to be an introvert.
 I read some articles, took a few of the self tests, then did a little reading in more serious sources.
 Turns out I'm an introvert; who knew?
 It all felt mildly empowering.
 What I see now is that starting in Kenya in the mid 1960s my life became a staggering dance between introversion and drinking.
 Before Kenya my introversion was no problem.
 I connected with the world via nature, and I loved it.
-Most of my peers in Marianna and Asheville turned into small-minded southern hicks and thugs as they grew up.
-In Kenya I started drinking right off.
-I'd gotten interested in girls, and drinking helped me work up the courage to act on that.
-From the early 1970s until I quit drinking in 2016 I relied on booze as a psychological crutch in social situations, even in my own home.
+I had no desire to bond with other kids, with good reason.
+Most of my peers in Marianna and Asheville turned into small-minded southern hicks and thugs as they grew up, and I could feel that in them as kids.
+In Kenya I started using drugs as social lubricants right off.
+From the mid-sixties until I quit drinking in 2016 I relied on booze to make social situations bearable, even in my own home.
 Booze gave me a fake extended family: the fellowship of users.
 But the more I drank, the more booze I needed to defeat my normal healthy introversion.
 Booze was slowly killing me.

 More is better.
 Or at least that how I acted through the five plus decades I drank.
 Not frat boy style, drinking until I puked.
 I did have some class.
 But I slowly drank a little bit more, bit by bit.
 If one beer's good, two's even better, eh?
 As long as I still felt good and wasn't having hangovers.
 Little did I know I had a special dispensation: Leela helped me along my way to full-blown drunkenness just in time to quit.
 She had a long term plan for me, and making drinking feel easy on me was part of it.
 For the climax of Leela's plan to work I had to surrender to her deeply.
 I had to give up safe, commonsense approaches that didn't work and follow crazy, counterintuitive guidance.
 I did, and Leela's left hand path worked perfectly.
 She saw through time to a successful finish and she led me there, step by step.
 It was exactly the right solution for me in particular, and Leela helped me prepare for it for decades, the solution to a problem that had ruined my life an uncountable number of times.
 She then delivered me to the cure at exactly the right moment of my life.
 Leela's plan relied on the conscious connection I had with her via muscle testing and body sensing.
 Those techniques had proven to be reliable.
 I used them to lose fifty pounds I needed to lose without going hungry or being miserable.
 They guided me out of a failed marriage to a new life I was loving.
 I was able to feel in my body what kinds of food and drink were right for me and what to avoid.
 I had developed deep trust and confidence in Leela's guidance.
 That made it possible for me to surrender.